simon-knuth/scanner/README.md

 ## Download
 <table>
   <tr>
-    <td width="70%"> <b>The stable version of the app is available in the Microsoft Store.</b><br>You can also view the source code of both stable and WIP versions on GitHub.
-Download/clone the code using the green button in the top-right corner.</td>
+    <td width="70%"> <b>The stable version of the app is available in the Microsoft Store.</b><br>Additionally, all release packages are published in the <a href="https://github.com/simon-knuth/scanner/releases">Releases</a> section.<br>You can also view the source code of both stable and WIP versions on GitHub.</td>
     <td width="30%">
       <a href="https://www.microsoft.com/store/apps/9N438MZHD3ZF"><img src="https://i.imgur.com/aAWYhvm.png"/></a>
     </td>